Over the years, it was acceptable that earning a college degree in itself was enough to guarantee or land you a high-income job.

 Here are some simple steps to digest in order to break through that first internship barrier;

-The first step on how to get an internship is to prepare a CV or resume.
+The first step on how to get an internship in college is to prepare a great CV or resume.

 The need for it is very important to enable you apply for your first internship and jobs.

-When creating your resume think about your hobbies and extracurricular interests, part-time and volunteering jobs including all the skills and knowledge acquired during your times in school.
+When creating your resume think about your hobbies and extracurricular interests, part-time and volunteering jobs.

 Carefully list those core skills you think your potential employers could utilize, it could be anything from research and planning to social media community building or even Photoshop.